-The first step of transitioning out of academia is deciding if you want to stay in research or if you want out?
-If you want to stay in research, then you should search for R&D or other bench positions.
+The first step of transitioning out of academia is deciding if you want to stay in research or if you want out.
+If you want to stay in research, then you might want to consider searching for R&D or other bench positions.

 If you want to move into sales, marketing, or upper management, your best course of action is to move into an applications-based position.
 The main job of an application scientist is to teach a company’s customers how to use their products.
 This often involves teaching customers about the broader fields of science related to the product.

 Here are our top tips to help you move into business from academia.

 Go to job fairs, networking events, and conferences

 If you are good at making a positive impression then going to live events is the best and fastest way for you to transition into business